michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0142.md

 - n: part of a compound leaf
 - n: a thin triangular flap of a heart valve
 ### Family
+- leaflet: leaflets+
+- interleaf: interleaves
-leaflet: leaflets+;interleaf: interleaves;leaf: interleaf, leaf-like, leafage, leafed, leafing, leafless, leaflet, leaflike, leafs, leafy, leaves, overleaf;leafing: leafings;leafless: leaflessly;leafy: leafier, leafiest
+- leaf: interleaf, leaf-like, leafage, leafed, leafing, leafless, leaflet, leaflike, leafs, leafy, leaves, overleaf
+- leafing: leafings
+- leafless: leaflessly
+- leafy: leafier, leafiest
 ### Examples
 - Before the start of the offensive to regain Mosul, the Iraqi government airdropped leaflets and broadcast messages on television urging residents to shelter in place, .
 - The leaflets continued to rain down on them.